Forensic Engineer Job Information

 Occupational Health and Safety Specialist

 People who work in this occupation look at workplaces to ensure they're run according to applicable rules and regulations, and in ways that are safe for people.
 They may take materials samples, evaluate workflow and processes, and look into workplace accidents.
 Occupational health and safety specialists may also develop workplace safety training programs for employees.
-The BLS reports that roughly one-third of occupational health and safety specialists worked for local, state or federal agencies in 2012.
+The BLS reports that 28% of occupational health and safety specialists worked for local, state or federal agencies in 2015.

 Quality Control Inspector